keipes/2042_mcp_stats/README.md

 # Battlefield 2042 Weapon Statistics Library

+🚧 **Current Status: Phase 1.1 Complete** 🚧

+This project is currently under development following a phased implementation plan. **Phase 1.1** has been completed, providing the foundational architecture:

+✅ **Completed in Phase 1.1:**

+- Rust project initialized with all required dependencies
+- Complete project structure with organized modules
+- Error handling foundation with custom `StatsError` types
+- Database models for weapons, categories, and configurations
+- Database manager with connection handling
+- Basic CLI with `init` and `status` commands
+- Thread-safe client architecture ready for future implementation

+🔄 **Next Up: Phase 1.4-1.7**

+- Database schema creation and SQL table definitions
+- JSON data parsing and population logic
+- Basic query implementation
+- End-to-end testing with Docker PostgreSQL

+See `PLAN.md` for the complete implementation roadmap.

+---

 A Rust library and CLI tool for querying Battlefield 2042 weapon statistics stored in a PostgreSQL database.

 ## Overview